Moderna's vaccine is the most effective, but Pfizer and J&J also protect well, CDC-led study says

 "Differences in vaccine effectiveness between the Moderna and Pfizer-BioNTech vaccine might be due to higher mRNA content in the Moderna vaccine, differences in timing between doses (3 weeks for Pfizer-BioNTech versus 4 weeks for Moderna), or possible differences between groups that received each vaccine that were not accounted for in the analysis," the team wrote.

-"Vaccine effectiveness for the Pfizer-BioNTech vaccine was 91% at 14 -120 days after receipt of the second vaccine dose but declined significantly to 77% at more than 120 days," the team wrote.

-Pfizer's and Moderna's vaccines both use genetic material called messenger RNA to deliver immunity, but they use differing doses and slightly different formulations.
-The Janssen vaccine uses an inactivated common cold virus called adenovirus -- a viral vector -- to carry genetic instructions into the body.

-"A single dose of the Janssen viral vector vaccine had comparatively lower anti-SARS-CoV-2 antibody response and vaccine effectiveness against COVID-19 hospitalizations," the team said.
+"A single dose of the Janssen viral vector vaccine had comparatively lower anti-SARS-CoV-2 antibody response and vaccine effectiveness against COVID-19 hospitalizations," they added.
 "Understanding differences in vaccine effectiveness by vaccine product can guide individual choices and policy recommendations regarding vaccine boosters.
 All FDA-approved or authorized COVID-19 vaccines provide substantial protection against COVID-19 hospitalization."

 CDC worked with researchers across the country to study 3,689 patients at 21 hospitals in 18 states for the study.
-They also looked at antibodies in the blood of 100 healthy volunteers after they had been vaccinated with one of the three available vaccines.
+They also looked at antibodies in the blood of 100 healthy volunteers after they'd been vaccinated with one of the three available vaccines.

-"These real-world data suggest that the two-dose Moderna and Pfizer-BioNTech mRNA vaccine regimens provide more protection than does the one-dose Janssen viral vector vaccine regimen.
-Although the Janssen vaccine had lower observed vaccine effectiveness, one dose of Janssen vaccine still reduced risk for COVID-19-associated hospitalization by 71%," they wrote.

-The study had limitations.
-"This analysis did not consider children, immunocompromised adults, or vaccine effectiveness against COVID-19 that did not result in hospitalization," the team wrote.
-Plus, the volunteers were only followed for 29 weeks -- just over six months.

 The-CNN-Wire